Verbascum Chaixii | ‘Wedding Candles’

 Mullein Chaixii ‘Wedding Candles’ value for wildlife is threefold.
 The flowers are a good pollen and nectar source for a wide range of insects, particularly bees.
 Numerous seed-eating animals including birds, like goldfinch, feed on the small seeds produced.
 And the dead flowering stems provide hibernation sites for over-wintering invertebrates.
 Weavils take residence in the flower towers to no detriment to the plant.

 The tiny seeds are abundant and can remain viable for decades, or even centuries in soil.
-However, Mullien is easily managed by manually removing the plants before seed-set, or not disturbing the soil, or by establishing dense vegetative cover that will prevent seed germination.
-Sow seed indoors or late spring to summer to early fall outdoors.
+However, Mullien is easily managed by manually removing the plants before seed-set, not disturbing the soil, and/or by establishing dense vegetative cover that will prevent seed germination.
+Sow seed indoors, or direct-sow outdoors most anytime of the year.

 Prefers full sun in well drained soils.
 Drought tolerant, low maintenance, deer resistant, and attracts a wide variety of insects..